lisandi/pwTextformatterPlaintextMatrix/README.md

-# PW Textformatter: Plaintext Matrix 1.0.0
+# PW Textformatter: Plaintext Matrix 1.1.0 (final)

 Transform your textareas into matrixes: enter your records in plaintext – ProcessWire query syntax, and upon page loading, get your data back as array of objects with typed values!